-Members of the Scheme who initially chose not to take part in Salary Sacrifice can choose to enrol for ordinary pension contributions from 6 April each year by completing and returning the Annual Tier Change form for the 2006 Defined Benefit Section of the Alstom Pension Scheme (Scheme).
+Existing members of the Plan who initially chose not to take part in Salary Sacrifice can choose to enrol for ordinary pension contributions from 6 April each year by completing an Annual Contribution Change Form.

-All members can elect from 6 April each year for regular AVCs to be made through Salary Sacrifice.
-If this is something you want to do, please complete and return the Additional Voluntary Contributions (AVCs) - APS14 Form.
+All members can elect from 6 April each year, for regular AVCs to be made through Salary Sacrifice.
+If this is something you want to do, please complete and return the Annual Contribution Change Form.